 WHAT IS AN OSL DOSIMETER?

 What is an optically stimulated luminescence (OSL) dosimeter?
 An OSL dosimeter is an alternative to the thermoluminescent (TLD) dosimeter.
-Like in the case of a TLD dosimeter, an OSL dosimeter is made from materials that are similar to a TLD dosimeter.
+OSL dosimeters are made from materials that are similar to a TLD dosimeter.
 The materials that are used to create a TLD dosimeter are similar to the materials that are used to create an OSL dosimeter because they are composed of crystalline solids.
-These crystalline solids are used to determine the effective dosage of radiation.
+These crystalline solids are used to determine the effective dosage of radiation that an individual is exposed to.

 OSL dosimeters are commonly used for personnel dosimetry, just are TLD dosimeters are.
-OSL dosimeters are suitable for being used for remorse dosimetry, and they provide users with accurate dosimetric measurements concerning radiation levels.
+OSL dosimeters are suitable for being used for remorse dosimetry, and they provide users with accurate dosimetric measurements concerning radiation levels in their immediate environment.
+OSL dosimeters are typically used in situations where real-time information of radiation levels is not required.
+Instead, they provide a detailed record of the accumulated dose of radiation over time.
+These records can either be used as a comparison to field measurements, or for determining the long term potential for various negative health effects of radiation.

-The essential difference between a TLD dosimeter and an OSL dosimeter regarding the way that each dosimeter works, is that a TLD dosimeter requires heat in order to function, whereas and OSL dosimeter only requires optical stimulation.
+The essential difference between a TLD dosimeter and an OSL dosimeter regarding the way that each dosimeter works is that a TLD dosimeter requires heat in order to function, whereas an OSL dosimeter only requires optical stimulation.
 An OSL dosimeter uses aluminum oxide (AI203) in order to absorb X-ray energy, release it, and measure the precise dose of ionizing radiation that is received.

 OSL DOSIMETER PROS AND CONS